tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 `Canvas`.
 It was enough with JavaFX nodes, which shows how JavaFX is a powerful platform for engineering applications.

+I had to do various refactorizations, and specific implementations of details, of course, so I'll just show an overview of the development from now on and skip the details.

 This way, the code snippet type of slide was left implemented as a beautiful page of custom-styled code with captions which is another big step for me to get more automation of content.